philipturner/metal-benchmarks/README.md

 Hypothesis 2: The GPU core is like RDNA 3.
 There are 128 ALUs, and 2 simds are processed every cycle.
 Each cycle invokes a dual dispatch.
 You could dual dispatch float and int, with each at half the maximum throughput.
 Either 32-bit instructions invoke a register dependency penalty, or 16-bit instructions have half the latency.

+Hypothesis 3: The GPU can single or dual-dispatch each cycle, from four different SIMD-groups.
+It traverses all resident SIMD-groups in a linear fashion, yet it has a register cache.
+With only ILP = 1, registers quickly move into the register cache and flush out.
+With ILP = 2.
+The GPU might stall an extra cycle to dispatch an instruction.
+It takes one cycle to load two 16-bit registers into the cache.

+When ILP = 1 for half precision, the following sequence occurs.
+Load two 16-bit registers from two separate simds.
+Dispatch an FADD16 from the first simd.
+Dispatch an FADD16 from the second simd.
+This is two instructions in three cycles (~2/3 throughput).
+For FADD32, it would load two 32-bit registers instead.
+This bumps the overhead to 4 cycles (~2/4 throughput).

 | ![Instructions per cycle (ILP = 1)](./Documentation/Instructions_Cycle_ILP_1.png) | ![Instructions per cycle (ILP = 2)](./Documentation/Instructions_Cycle_ILP_2.png) |
 | - | - |
 | ![Instructions per cycle (ILP = 3)](./Documentation/Instructions_Cycle_ILP_3.png) | ![Instructions per cycle (ILP = 4)](./Documentation/Instructions_Cycle_ILP_4.png) |